Louis Delétraz: Formula BMW Talent Cup

-Delétraz began his single-seater career in September 2012, racing in the Grand Final of the Formula BMW Talent Cup season, held at Motorsport Arena Oschersleben in Germany.
-He started each of the three races from Pole position, winning the second race of the event.
+Delétraz began his single-seater career in 2012, racing in the Formula BMW Talent Cup.
+At the Grand Final, held at Motorsport Arena Oschersleben in Germany, he started each of the three races from Pole position, winning the second race of the event.
 In the final race of the weekend, Delétraz collided with fellow Swiss driver Ralph Boschung with both drivers retiring from the race.
 He was subsequently excluded from the event following an incident in the pit lane after the race.

 Formula Renault 2.0

 2013

 Delétraz graduated to Formula Renault for 2013, racing in the Formula Renault 2.0 NEC championship with Josef Kaufmann Racing.
 He finished the season in 19th place in the championship, with a best race result of fifth coming in the second race of the Silverstone meeting.

 2014

 Delétraz continued with the team for a second FR2.0 NEC season in 2014.
 After winning the opening race of the season at Monza, he took a further four podium positions to finish runner-up in the championship, sixteen points behind Fortec Motorsports Ben Barnicoat.
+His title charge ended when the season finale at the Nürburgring was cancelled.
 During the year, Delétraz also made his debut in the Eurocup Formula Renault 2.0 championship, taking part in the rounds at Spa-Francorchamps, Nürburgring and Paul Ricard as a guest driver.